As is often the case, government grant money does not flow directly to individuals.

 NYSERDA

 The New York State Energy Research and Development Authority (NYSERDA) is a grant recipient.
-NYSERDA offers free home improvement benefits to qualifying families.
-These benefits help protect the environment.
+NYSERDA offers free home improvement benefits to qualifying families, which help protect the environment.

 Contact an approved contractor in your area to apply for NYSERDA energy-efficient upgrades.
 After checking your financials, they will start with a home energy audit.